AYeison/sinventory/README.md

 2. **Import the database:**
    - Create a database named `inventory` in MySQL.
-   - Import the provided SQL file (if available) or create tables as needed.
+   - Import the provided SQL file (if available) or create the necessary tables.

-3. **Configure database connection:**
+3. **Configure the database connection:**
    - Edit `db/db.php` and set your MySQL credentials.

 4. **Set up your web server:**
-   - Point your Apache/Nginx root to the `www/sinventory` folder.
+   - Point the Apache/Nginx root to the `www/sinventory` folder.
    - If using Laragon, place the project in the `www` directory.

 5. **(Optional) Install frontend dependencies:**